comus3/particleSim/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-My objectives for this project is to build a particle simulator that is deterministic fluid and fun to play zith
+My objectives for this project is to build a particle simulator that is deterministic fluid and fun to play with.
+To simulate newton's laws i used verlet equation.i implemeted it directly in the particle's methods. collisions were hell to fix but they are currently working for the restraint and particle to particle collision is working but not fully optimised.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>